 In fact, Hasbro goes so far as to sell Nerf RIVAL masks that, while not safety rated, make it clear that shots to the face have the potential for harm.
 Another concern is the use of Rival blasters by under-age users on younger siblings, animals, or others for whom the higher inherent velocities could be injurious.

-In addition to the safety concerns from the velocity of RIVAL’s high-impact rounds, we also have noted that animals—and perhaps small children—may find these small, foam balls a tempting treat.
-And we suspect they would be a choking hazard in such instances, requiring special vigilance beyond even that required of traditional foam darts.
+In addition to the safety concerns from the velocity of Rival's high-impact rounds, it must be noted that small children and pets may find these small, foam balls a tempting treat.
+Around young children, the ammunition is a choking hazard and requires special vigilance beyond even that required of traditional foam darts.
 One leftover RIVAL round found lying in the backyard could spell trouble.

 - RIVAL ranges and accuracy are better than most competitors

 - RIVAL is safer than Airsoft or paintball, and cheaper

 - RIVAL Apollo XV-700 a particularly good value